 When determining the transaction price of a contract, an adjustment is made if payment from a customer occurs either significantly before or significantly after performance, resulting in a significant financing component.
 For all plans being annual, twenty-one years and lifetime, the storage fee is paid at the beginning of the storage period (prepaid plans).
 Alternatively, the Company offers payment plans (including a stated service fee) for customers to pay over time for a period of one to twenty-four plus months.
 The one-time plan includes the collection kit, processing and testing, return medical courier service and twenty-one years of pre-paid storage fees.
 The life-time plan includes the collection kit, processing and testing, return medical courier service and pre-paid storage fees for the life of the customer.
-The Company concluded that a significant options do not include a significant financing component as the payment terms were structured primarily for reasons other than the provision of financing and to maximize profitability.
+The Company oncluded that a significant financing component is not present within either the prepaid or overtime payment plans.
+The Company has determined that the twenty-one year and life-time prepayment potions do not include a significant financing component as the payment terms were structured primarily for reasons other than the provision of financing and to maximize profitability.